JasonEricZhan/Kaggle-project-list/toxic_comment/README.md

 user name: in train 157 different user name, in test 81 user name, but overlap only 1 user name

+reference from: https://www.kaggle.com/jagangupta/stop-the-s-toxic-comments-eda , it is a very good EDA!!

 ****